 However, even this pause feature comes with a catch.
 Progressive knows that certain drivers may try to "cheat" or "hack" the Snapshot app, so it keeps track of how frequently you pause the app.
 If you pause it too often, Progressive will require you to use the plug-in device instead.

-But even if you move to the plug-in device, you'll encounter similar restrictions.
+Even if you move to the plug-in device, you'll encounter similar restrictions.
 While you can unplug your Progressive Snapshot device, Progressive will know about it.
 Repeated unplugging during your initial monitoring period means Progressive will not have enough data to set a performance discount, and it could also cause the company to take away your participation discount.
 If another policy period elapses and Progressive still does not have enough data, you will be kicked off the program and could be charged higher rates when you renew.

 Don't try to cheat Progressive Snapshot.
-If you don't like the idea of constant monitoring, take advantage of Progressive's other auto insurance discounts — including its safe driver discount — to get your rates down.
+If you don't like the idea of constant monitoring, take advantage of Progressive's other auto insurance discounts — like its safe driver discount — to get your rates down.

 How long does the Progressive Snapshot program last?

 If you think you can earn a higher discount than what Progressive awards you at the end of monitoring, you can complete the program again.
-In some states, you'll need to switch from the mobile device to the plug-in device if you want to do the monitoring for a second time.
+In some states, you'll need to switch from the mobile app to the plug-in device if you want to do the monitoring for a second time.
 In other states, you can continue with the mobile app.

-Does Progressive Snapshot save you money?
+Does Progressive Snapshot really save you money?

 How does Progressive Snapshot handle hard braking?